-Do you ever start your day with good intentions but still feel overwhelmed by evening?
+Do you start your day with good intentions but still feel overwhelmed by the end of it?
 You’re not alone.
-Many people struggle with daily planning—not because they lack motivation, but because they try to plan too much, too fast.
+Many people struggle with planning—not because they lack discipline, but because they try to do too much without a clear system.

-In this guide, you’ll learn simple and practical ways to plan your day effectively without stress, pressure, or burnout.
+In this guide, you’ll learn how to plan your day effectively without feeling stressed, using simple and practical steps that actually work.

 Daily planning becomes stressful when: